apify/apify-docs/docs/data_collection_fundamentals/node_js_scraper.md

 ---
-title: Using Node.js
+title: Node.js scraper
 description: Learn how to use JavaScript and Node.js to create a web scraper.
 With the help of the cheerio and got-scraping libraries.
 menuWeight: 20.6
 paths:
-    - data-collection-fundamentals/using-node-js
+    - data-collection-fundamentals/node-js-scraper
 ---

 # [](#collecting-data-with-node) Collecting data with Node.js